appgardenstudios/hyaline/www/content/documentation/04-reference/01-config.md

 **exclude**: The set of globs to exclude from the set of documentation during the extraction process.
 This uses the [doublestar](https://pkg.go.dev/github.com/bmatcuk/doublestar/v4) package to match paths.
 See extractor details below for how path comparisons are made and how relative glob paths work.

+**Note**: For a document to be processed, it must first match at least one include pattern.
+If it matches an include pattern, it is then checked against all exclude patterns.
+If it matches any exclude pattern, it is excluded.
+Documents that don't match any include patterns are excluded by default.

 ##### Documentation Source Extractor Options (fs)
 Extract documentation from a file system path.
 Note that documentation sources using this extractor will not be eligible to be included in a change data set.
 If you have a local git repository use the git extractor with the `path` option.